juszczakn/rshell/README.md

 rshell
 =========

 A basic shell written and tested with rust-0.9pre.
-Not even close to garunteed to compile with later versions, as rust is still changing very quickly.
+Not even close to guaranteed to compile with later versions, as rust is still changing very quickly.

 As my first program, this was just to get a feeling for the language, and I'm sure is very buggy.